 • 2012

-After a two-year campaign, the AFA succeeded in convincing the BC government to protect the magnificent Avatar Grove near Port Renfrew from logging.
+After a two-year campaign in collaboration with the Port Renfrew Chamber of Commerce, the AFA succeeds in convincing the BC government to protect the magnificent Avatar Grove near Port Renfrew.
+AFA releases shocking before and after maps and statistics of logging across Vancouver Island and BC’s south coast.

 • 2010 & 2018

-In 2010 and 2018, the AFA played an important role in helping to implement two sets of land use orders to protect a total of over 3,000 hectares of highly endangered Coastal Douglas-Fir ecosystem on eastern Vancouver Island and on the Gulf Islands.
-This was accomplished by engaging the news media, social media, and by mobilizing thousands of AFAs supporters to speak up to the provincial decision-makers.
+The AFA plays an important role in protecting 3,000 hectares of a highly endangered coastal Douglas-fir ecosystem on eastern Vancouver Island and on the Gulf Islands.
+This is accomplished by engaging the news media, social media, and by mobilizing thousands of AFA supporters to speak up to provincial decision-makers, which leads to two sets of new land-use orders to protect these extremely precious and threatened forests.

 2010 & 2018